WBAP (AM): Changes in ownership

+FM simulcasts

 Sister station KPMZ (later WBAP-FM, now KTCK-FM) started simulcasting WBAP on 96.7 FM, March 15, 2010.
-Although broadcasting on a rimshot signal, management claimed that WBAP-FM provides "crystal-clear FM fidelity" for their listeners within 96.7's pre-determined coverage area.
+Although broadcasting on a rimshot signal, management said that WBAP-FM provides "crystal-clear FM fidelity" for their listeners within 96.7's coverage area.

 On October 7, 2013, Cumulus announced the discontinuation of the WBAP simulcast on 96.7 FM.
-It switched call letters to KTCK-FM as a simulcast of the sports radio programming on KTCK (AM).
-Dan Bennet, the vice president/market manager of Cumulus, said he had "seen no ratings increase since adding the FM."
+It switched call letters to KTCK-FM as a simulcast of the sports radio programming on co-owned KTCK.
+Dan Bennet, the vice president/market manager of Cumulus, said he had "seen no ratings increase since adding the FM".
 Bennett added, "WBAP at 820 AM still covers 114 counties in the day and has been heard in up to 38 states at night and early morning before the sun comes up.
 WBAP at 820 is one of the biggest radio signals in America."
-The WBAP simulcast has moved to KPLX 99.5 HD2 (HD Radio needed), formerly The Ticket's radio spot.
+The WBAP simulcast moved to the second HD Radio channel of KPLX.